 The records held by the VAB are not limited to its interior, however.
 The exterior boasts one of the largest American flags, completed with 6,000 gallons of paint.
 At 64 meters (209 feet) high and 33.5 meters (110 feet) wide, the stars are six feet across, the stripes are nine feet wide, and the blue portion is approximately the size of a regulation basketball court.

 Originally built to accommodate the vehicle assembly for the Apollo and Saturn missions, the VAB underwent renovations to support the Space Shuttle.
-With the shuttle’s retirement slated for 2010, the VAB will serve as the construction site for the Ares vehicles.
+Following the shuttle’s retirement in 2011, the VAB was modified to handle assembly of the Space Launch System, a heavy-lift rocket that is designed to carry the new Orion spacecraft beyond Earth orbit.
 From this building, NASA’s space-bound vehicles leave through one of the building’s four doors.
 The doors, which are the largest in the world, each measure 139 meters (456 feet) high.
 While tall enough to easily fit the Statue of Liberty, the doors take 45 minutes to open or close.

 From these doors, the six-million pound Crawler-Transporter begins the slow process of moving the space vehicles to the launch pad several miles away.
 At a mere one mile per hour, and a gas-guzzling 42 feet per gallon, the Crawler can position the vehicle for launch with an accuracy of one inch.